 This week U.S. News & World Report recognized African History at Michigan State University as the best Ph.D. granting program of its type in the country.
 MSU’s Department of History is honored to receive this recognition, which results from over a half-century of the university’s commitment to and investment in African History and the African Studies Center.
 The year 2017 is particularly auspicious for recognition as the nation’s top program, since we are currently celebrating the 50th anniversary of the granting of the first Ph.D. in African history at MSU.
 The department continues a legacy of assembling world-renowned Africanist faculty members who are dedicated to scholarship, teaching and outreach.
 The value these Africanists place on excellence, inclusion and connectivity in the form of deep and meaningful collaborations with scholars and communities in Africa is reflected in our top ranking.

 African History at MSU became a field of academic focus in the early 1960s.
 It was then that President John A. Hannah was expanding the university’s international reach, particularly to Africa.
 In 1960, MSU launched its African Studies Center and partnered with soon-to-be Nigerian President Nnamdi Azikiwe and other Nigerians to establish the University of Nigeria, Nsukka, in Eastern Nigeria.
 It was a case of the premier land-grand university in the United States helping to create the first land grant university on the African continent.
 In the 1961, Professor James Hooker, who had completed his Ph.D. research on Tudor England and developed an interest in Africa while serving as an historical analyst for the Department of the Army in Washington, D.C., became MSU’s first Africanist historian.
 As he did for the Army, at MSU he devoted much of his studies to southern Africa, and particularly to what would become Zambia, Malawi and Zimbabwe.
 He later broadened his research to the African diaspora and to Pan Africanism.
 He supervised Ph.D. students focused on both southern Africa and the diaspora.
 In 1968, the African History field at MSU expanded with the hiring of Professor Harold Marcus.
-Marcus focused his research on Ethiopia and the Horn of Africa, and he attracted and supervised a number of graduate students during his thirty-five years in History at MSU.
-Marcus also was a prolific scholar, writing, among other things, biographies of Ethiopian Emperors Menilek II and Haile Selassie and what is lauded today as the best short history of Ethiopia.
+Marcus focused his research on Ethiopia and the Horn of Africa, writing, among other things, biographies of Ethiopian Emperors Menilek II and Haile Selassie and a short history of Ethiopia.

 From the 1960s through the 1990s, the university invested deeply in Africa initiatives across campus, raising the profile of African History and African studies broadly.
 MSU greatly expanded its Africana library collection to the point where today it is among the largest in the U.S. The university also enlarged its teaching of African languages to 29 to increase graduate student preparation for Ph.D. research, and it added faculty strength in African studies in departments across thirteen colleges.
 African History became one of many gems at a university that was committed to meaningful collaborations with scholarly and local communities across Africa and to ethical scholarship that centered on and advanced the agendas of partners on the continent.